FOSSEE/sees/ult/ult_5/script.rst

 corresponding elements from the other set.
 It reads from the standard output and writes to the standard output.

-For instance, if you wish to replace all the lower case letters in the students file with upper case, you can do it as,
+For instance, if we wish to replace all the lower case letters in the students file with upper case, we can do it as,

 ..
 L12